erlang/otp/HOWTO/DEVELOPMENT.md

 ERL_ARGS="+hmqd off_heap" make emulator_test
 ```

-If you want logger messages to only be printed into the Common Test HTML logs
-and keep test script information about starting and stopping the run to a
+If you want to keep test script information about starting and stopping the run
-minimum, you can pass `-s` or `--silent`:
+to a minimum, you can pass `-s` or `--silent`:

 ```bash
 make test -s
 ```

+This will also quiet down other logs emitted by `make`.

 ### Build and test a specific application